Short MP Materials (NYSE: MP)

 Bonitas Research has issued a damning short report on MP Materials (NYSE: MP), alleging a systematic transfer pricing scheme with Chinese partner Shenghe Resources that artificially inflated MP's profits while insiders cashed out over $400 million in stock.
 The report presents evidence that MP's Mountain Pass mine contains economically unviable ore and suggests the company may be engaging in inventory manipulation through suspicious concentrate imports from China.

-• Position: Bonitas Research holds a short position in MP Materials
+Position Disclosure: Bonitas Research holds a short position in MP Materials (NYSE: MP).

 What is MP Materials and why is it significant?